MonashBI/arcana-legacy/README.rst

-Abstraction of Repository-Centric ANAlysis (Arcana_) is Python framework for "repository-centric" analyses of study groups (e.g. NeuroImaging studies) built on Nipype_.
+Abstraction of Repository-Centric ANAlysis (Arcana_) is Python framework for "repository-centric" analyses of analysis groups (e.g. NeuroImaging studies) built on Nipype_.

 Arcana_ interacts closely with a repository, storing intermediate